 With Komodo’s Notary Node network and the OP_RETURN command, the Litecoin's massive hashrate can be recycled to secure other blockchains.
 This is precisely what delayed Proof of Work (dPoW) does.

 The delayed Proof of Work (dPoW) security process works as follows.

 First, the Notary Node network saves a block hash from every dPoW protected chain onto the KMD chain.
 Block hashes are taken from blocks roughly ten minutes old, ensuring that each chain’s decentralized network has confirmed that those blocks are true and valid.
 This is ordinary blockchain consensus as it works on any blockchain's network.

-Then, the Notary Nodes save a block hash from the KMD chain onto the BTC chain.
+Then, the Notary Nodes save a block hash from the KMD chain onto the LTC chain.
 Since a block hash from every dPoW-secured chain is already stored on the KMD chain, this single notarization extends to not just Komodo, but every chain using delayed Proof of Work security.

 Finally, the Notary Node network performs back notarizations to all dPoW-protected chains.
 This informs each individual network that a successful notarization was completed and identifies which block was notarized.